The Runshaw College Corporation (the Governing Body) has 16 members.

 Jacqui Chatwood – Chair – Finance Committee

 Jacqui is a Fellow of the Institute of Chartered Accountants in England and Wales, and spent 14 years in a North West practice, working her way up from graduate trainee to partner before moving into industry.
-She has been Managing Director for over a decade of a management consultancy which provides learning and development services to multinational blue chip companies, public sector entities and large SMEs.
-She is a non –executive director of Weaver Vale Housing Trust based in Cheshire which provides social housing.
+She was Managing Director for over a decade of a management consultancy which provides learning and development services to multinational blue-chip companies, public sector entities and large SMEs.
+Jacqui is currently the interim Head of Finance for the UK subsidiary of a global energy & infrastructure group.
+She is also Deputy Chair of Weaver Vale Housing Trust based in Cheshire which provides social housing.
 Jacqui brings her broad range of financial expertise, strategic planning and leadership skills and is known for her passion for people development and helping build businesses.

-Joshi Jariwala – Chair / Remuneration & Organisational Development Committee
+Joshi Jariwala – Chair / Remuneration and People & Organisational Development Committee

 Joshi has worked in Human Resources (HR) for nearly 20 years, most latterly as a self-employed HR consultant.
 She has extensive strategic and operational HR experience working with management and staff at all levels.
 Joshi has led on a number of HR related projects which include designing and establishing a HR shared service, workforce planning with restructuring, staff development strategies and coaching staff through their development and career progression.

 After graduating with a law degree, Martina completed her PGCE and began a career as a lecturer in law (College and University level).
-She qualified as a solicitor in 2002 and has also completed a Master’s Degree in Public Policy.
+She qualified as a solicitor in 2002 and has also completed a master’s degree in Public Policy.
 Having worked in private legal practice, Martina became a Senior Crown Prosecutor which included spending two years in London as Legal Assistant to Sir Brian Leveson, then Senior Presiding Judge for England and Wales.
-Martina currently works on Crown Court trials throughout the Northwest of England and leads on Disability and Hate Crime Prosecutions.
+Martina has worked on Crown Court trials throughout the Northwest of England and leads on Disability and Hate Crime Prosecutions.
+She recently took up a Crown Appointment with the Isle of Man Government in the statutory post of Legal Aid Certifying Officer.
+Martina has also recently completed taught modules on the LLM in International Commercial Law at Salford University.

 Warren Middleton – Chairman

-Warren is a Partner at KPMG LLP Manchester and leads part of their UK Consulting Business.
-He has worked with client organisations in over 30 countries, predominantly in the Banking and Insurance sectors.
+Warren is the Office Senior Partner at KPMG LLP Manchester and has led a significant part of their UK Consulting Business.
+He has worked with client organisations in over 30 countries, predominantly in the Banking, Retail and Insurance sectors.
 Much of his work is around technology and organisational change and he has led many sector wide initiatives on, for example Regulation, Mergers, Banking Reform and Credit Cards and Payments.
 Warren has been with KPMG LLP for over 20 years and was made a Partner in 2006.

-Simon joined Runshaw College in 2006 and was appointed as its Principal in September 2013
+Clare joined Runshaw College in 2012 and was appointed Principal in August 2020.

 Jo was Headteacher at Balshaws CE High school in Leyland from 1995 t0 2014.
 Balshaws was designated an outstanding school in 2013 both by Ofsted and by the Diocese of Blackburn and has been an oversubscribed school for over 20 years.